TejasNasre/Deepfake-Detection/README.md

 ## Contributing
 We welcome contributions from the community.
 Feel free to fork the repository, make improvements, and submit a pull request with your changes.

-## License
-This project is released under the MIT License.
-See the LICENSE file for more details.